nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/README.md

 ![smote_feature_importance](https://github.com/user-attachments/assets/78ba8269-1b74-4662-be38-4d859af6a409)
 Contract Type and Online Security are significantly more important to the SMOTE Model than other features.

-# Churn Distribution Plots
+# Churn Proportion Analysis
+Proportions of churned and retained customers are visualized across key features:

 ## Contract Type
 ![churn_by_contract](https://github.com/user-attachments/assets/eb0f5920-ebad-4a60-9272-42b218516766)
-The number of churners is negatively correlated with contract length.
-Significantly more people churned when they had Month to Month Contracts than when they had a 1 year or 2 year contract.
+Customers with month-to-month contracts have the highest churn rates, while those on 1-year and 2-year contracts are significantly less likely to churn.
+This suggests that contract length is negatively associated with churn, and long-term contracts may help retain customers.

 ## Internet Service
 ![churn_by_internet_service](https://github.com/user-attachments/assets/00294fd7-ec85-4175-8fe3-0dfbc756535d)
-There are higher proportions of customers who churn when they have internet service.
-Fiber Optic users also have a higher proportion of churners than DSL users.
-This could indicate problems with the Fiber Optic cable services offered by the company.
+Churn is also higher among customers who have internet service with the company.
+Churn rate is even higher for those who have fiber optic connections compared to DSL.
+This may reflect potential service quality or satisfaction issues with fiber optic offerings and even the internet service in general.

 ## Payment Methods
 ![churn_by_payment_method](https://github.com/user-attachments/assets/29a2c1b6-c83f-4cff-b3db-14b33d5e1b4a)
 Customers who pay via electronic checks have higher proportions of churning customers than those who use other payment methods (and those other payment methods have roughly the same levels of churn).
-This could indicate problems with the electronic check payment method.
+This could indicate high frequencies of technical issues for customers pay using electronic checks, which leads to frustration and churn.

 ## Tenure
 ![churn_by_tenure](https://github.com/user-attachments/assets/c34ea95f-1528-410d-8fe5-e1deccaf4fdf)